kl3eo/myCompany/README.md

 Demo: https://juma24.com

-(use https://juma24.com/register to get (almost) instant access)
+(use https://juma24.com/register to get == instant == access)

-This is a fork from Zafar's Time-off app and server a) https://github.com/timeoffthescheduler/app and b) https://github.com/timeoffthescheduler/server, respect.
+This is a fork from Zafar's Time-off app and server a) https://github.com/timeoffthescheduler/app and b) https://github.com/timeoffthescheduler/server, respectedly.

 You may use MongoDB or PostgreSQL as the backend; just run the commands "yarn" and  "nodemon index.js" from either of the two folders, "backend" or "backend_pg".